 - Long Langstroth

 Also, known as the KenyanTop Bar hive, they have been used for centuries in undeveloped countries.
 They are still used today.
-In a location where precision carpentry tools and skill may be lacking, they are easy to build.
+In a location where precision carpentry tools and skill may be lacking, they are an easy hive to build.
 The top bar hive can be put together using materials locally available.

 Instead of rectangular wood frames, this hive uses top bars only.
 The honey bees build comb from the top bar down.
 A beekeeper can still remove the frames for inspection but the comb is not as sturdy.
 Care must be taken to avoid breaking the honeycomb.